 Maya fire ceremonies are offered to Mother Earth; to the four cardinal directions; to the first Grandmothers and Grandfathers and all our ancestors; to the rivers, lakes and seas; and to the powers of all animals and human beings in the universe.

-Early registration discount $2947 by August 9.
-After August 9: $3047.
-Registration cost includes an automatic donation (tax-deductible for U.S. taxpayers) of $150 that supports the Path's seed saving project, founded by Grandmother Flordemayo.
-Tuition includes all group work with Carla Woody, instruction in Maya cosmology and discussion on present-day Maya with Carol Karasik and Chip Morris, audience and curing ritual with Don Xun Calixto, balché Ceremony with Lancandón elder Don Antonio Martinez, any included curing rituals with Don Xun Calixto and Doña Panchita, fire ceremony and other rituals with Tat Apab'yan Tew, noted religious festival, simple lodging in double rooms or other shared arrangements depending on location, all meals in Najá, and two dinners/all breakfasts in San Cristóbal, any entrance fees, and transport in Mexico and Guatemala during formal group time.
+Tuition includes all group work with Carla Woody, instruction in Maya cosmology with Carol Karasik, audience and curing ritual with Don Xun Calixto, balché ceremony with Lancandón elder Don Antonio Martinez, private curing session with Doña Panchita, fire ceremony and teachings with Tat Apab'yan Tew, noted religious festivals, visits with artists and Don Sergio Castro, simple lodging in double rooms or other shared arrangements depending on location, all meals in Nahá, and two dinners/all breakfasts in San Cristóbal, any entrance fees, and transport in Mexico during formal group time.

-Tuition does NOT include airfare to Mexico/from Guatemala, or transportation between the airport and the starting/ending points (San Cristóbal de Las Casas, Mexico/Flores, Guatemala).
-Neither does it include travel insurance (minimum emergency medical/evacuation required), departure tax between Mexico and Guatemala (approximately $30), beverages, snacks, meals not mentioned above, tips, or personal expenses incurred at lodging or elsewhere.
+Tuition does NOT include airfare to/from Mexico, or transportation between the airport and the starting/ending points (San Cristóbal de Las Casas, Palenque).
+Neither does it include travel insurance (minimum emergency medical/evacuation required), beverages, snacks, meals not mentioned above, tips, or personal expenses incurred at lodging or elsewhere.

 Also includes a pre- or post-trip Lifepath Design session — complimentary — with Carla Woody regarding intent or re-entry.
 Participants of spiritual travel programs are offered a special discount for the six-month mentoring program Navigating Your Lifepath.
 This deep discount is not available to others but offered as an add-on to further support integration of the spiritual travel journey.